ryanrolds/blog/content/posts/screeps.md

 Screeps asks programmers to create a bot that plays a massive persistent RTS (think StarCraft/Warcraft, but with a grid of maps and over 2000 bots).
 Players write logic that drives units, builds bases, defends against attacks, and raids NPCs/bots.
 The major languages (JavaScript, TypeScript, Rust, Kotlin, and Python) have starter kits.
 Any language that compiles to WASM is technically supported.
 If you've ever been playing an RTS and wished that you could write a bot that would play the game for you, Screeps is for you.

 The best introduction to the game is the [tutorial](https://screeps.com/a/#!/sim/tutorial/1), which does not require purchasing the game.
-It's an onramp to the concepts rather than an example of how to write your bot.
+It's an on-ramp to the concepts rather than an example of how to write your bot.
 As you complete the tutorial, you will frequently be referencing the [game docs](https://docs.screeps.com/index.html) and [API docs](https://docs.screeps.com/api/).
 The documentation is well done, and there is a [community-managed wiki](https://wiki.screepspl.us/index.php/Getting_Started) with some of the meta.

 ## Getting started